saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 ld

-### o might result in missed opportunities to vaccinate
+### might result in missed opportunities to vaccinate
-l as difficulties in vaccinating a population within a mo nstrained period.
-The potential contributions of these facto
+as difficulties in vaccinating a population within a mo strained period.
+The potential contributions of these fact

 ### p